Andrew-Carl/Pump-it-Up-Data-Mining-the-Tanzania-Water-Table/README.md

 ![screen shot 2018-04-06 at 8 33 50 am](https://user-images.githubusercontent.com/35437820/38469868-6c016796-3b29-11e8-9c41-3e66851dc129.png)

-As noted above I am still trying to optimize these models and make these numbers beter.
+As noted above I am still trying to optimize these models and make these numbers more accurate.
 I am also going to run a logisitic regression and a gradient boosting classifier.
 Hopefully these will create better predictions.